Download App Subscribe Join Us

 Officials with the Sarnia Lambton Economic Partnership celebrated the announcement as a reflection of the company's "confidence" in the region's economy.

-"I am confident that our highly-skilled workforce will play a key role in this world-scale polyethylene facility using the best practices and environmental technologies that Sarnia-Lambton has become well known for," stated CEO Stephen Thompson.
+"I am confident that our highly-skilled workforce will play a key role in this world-scale polyethylene facility using the best

 The Chemistry Industry Association of Canada thanked the province for contributing $100 million to the project, which the organization said will create 2,000 direct and indirect jobs over its first 10 years.